baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Frequentist Inference for Superiority, Equivalence, and Non-Inferiority Designs

 \subsection{Limitations of Frequentist Inference}

 Tests of superiority, equivalence, and non-inferiority have great value in biomedical research.
 It is the way researchers conduct their statistical analyses that, we argue, should be critically reconsidered.
 There are several disadvantages associated with the application of NHST to superiority, equivalence, and non-inferiority designs.
-Here, we limit our discussion to two disadvantages; for a more comprehensive exposition we refer the reader to \citet{Goodman1999a}, \citet{Rennie1978}, \citet{Internationalcommitteeofmedicaljournaleditors1997}, and \citet{WagenmakersMarsmanJamil_2018}.
+Here, we limit our discussion to two disadvantages; for a more comprehensive exposition we refer the reader to other sources \parencite[e.g.,][]{Goodman1999a, Rennie1978, Internationalcommitteeofmedicaljournaleditors1997, WagenmakersMarsmanJamil_2018}.

-First, researchers need to stick to a predetermined sampling plan \citep[e.g.,][]{Rouder2014, SchonbrodtWagenmakersZehetleitner_2017, SchonbrodtWagenmakers2018}.
+First, researchers need to stick to a predetermined sampling plan \parencite{Rouder2014, SchonbrodtWagenmakersZehetleitner_2017, SchonbrodtWagenmakers2018}.
 That is, it is not legitimate to decide based on interim results to stop data collection (e.g., because the $p$-value is already smaller than $\alpha$) or to continue data collection beyond the predetermined sample size (e.g., because the $p$-value almost reaches statistical significance).
-In principle, researchers can correct for the fact that they inspected the data by reducing the required significance threshold through one of several techniques \citep{RanganathanPrameshBuyse2016}.
+In principle, researchers can correct for the fact that they inspected the data by reducing the required significance threshold through one of several techniques \parencite{RanganathanPrameshBuyse2016}.
 However, such correction methods are rarely applied.
+Especially in biomedical research, the possibility of optional stopping could reduce the waste of resources for expensive and time-consuming trials \parencite{ChalmersGlasziou2009}.